kubernetes/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 * `endpoint`: `glusterfs-cluster` is the endpoint/service name which includes GlusterFS trusted pool IP addresses and this parameter is mandatory.
 * `resturl` : Gluster REST service url which provision gluster volumes on demand.
 The format should be `IPaddress:Port` and this is a mandatory parameter for GlusterFS dynamic provisioner.
 * `restauthenabled` : Gluster REST service authentication boolean is required if the authentication is enabled on the REST server.
-If this value is 'true', 'restuser' and 'restuserkey' has to be filled.
+If this value is 'true', 'restuser' and 'restuserkey' have to be filled.
 * `restuser` : Gluster REST service user who has access to create volumes in the Gluster Trusted Pool.
 * `restuserkey` : Gluster REST service user's password which will be used for authentication to the REST server.